Tolleshunt Major: Bus

 There is no bus service that runs through Tolleshunt Major.
 Buses can be boarded at the nearby village of Tolleshunt D’arcy.
 Other villages served are Maldon, Chelmsford and Witham.

 Railway

-The closest National Rail service is located in Witham or Hatfield Peveral, and is operated by Abellio Greater Anglia.
+The closest National Rail stations are Witham and Hatfield Peveral, both are operated by Greater Anglia.
 Destinations served from these stations include London Liverpool Street and Ipswich, Clacton, Harwich, Braintree and Norwich via the Great Eastern Main Line.

-The nearest London Underground line is the central line at Stratford International.
+The nearest London Underground line is the Central Line at Stratford International.

 Schools

 There are no schools in the village of Tolleshunt Major, the nearest primary school being in Tolleshunt D'arcy.

 Healthcare

 The nearest NHS(National Health Service (England)) hospitals are Broomfield Hospital in Chelmsford. or Colchester General, in Highwoods, Colchester.